 We support people who are receiving, or at risk of receiving, compulsory mental health treatment to make decisions and have as much say as possible about their assessment, treatment and recovery.

-Our service is an integral component in realising the reforms and vision of the Mental Health Act 2014.
+Our service is an integral component in realising the reforms and vision of the Mental Health and Wellbeing Act 2022.

 Our advocates are based in Melbourne, Geelong, Bendigo and Dandenong, but support people across the whole of Victoria.